gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "I've never heard of it," she admitted.
 Which was hardly surprising, since Oë and I had just made it up.

 I coughed.
-"It's...
-Well, it's not considered quite proper, and of course I couldn't tell anyone when I came here.
+"It's…  Well, it's not considered quite proper, and of course I couldn't tell anyone when I came here.
 I would be in ever so much trouble if people found out.
-Even back home..."
-I looked away from her as if ashamed.
+Even back home…"  I looked away from her as if ashamed.
 "It's why I fled.
 Not the marriage.
 My family has passed this secret knowledge down through generations, and when the admirals caught wind of it---well."
 I spread my palms as if to say, here I am.

 "Oh, cherished, that's *awful*," she gasped.
-"I would never have thought...
-I mean, I would never have guessed that you---"
+"I would never have thought…  I mean, I would never have guessed that you---"

 "Exactly," I said warmly.
 "You would never have guessed, and neither would